lekhapriya/Shallow-Neural-Hawkes-Experiment/README.md

 # Shallow Neural Hawkes Experiment
- All codes for results in experiment section
+ Code for the results in experiment section